Regularized Nonlinear Acceleration: Numerical Experiments

 \subsection{Minimizing logistic regression}

 We begin by testing our methods on a regularized logistic regression problem written

-where $Z=[z_1,...,z_m]^T\in\reals^{m\times n}$ is the design matrix and $y$ is a $\{-1,1\}^m$ vector of labels.
-The Lipchitz constant of the logistic regression is $L = \|Z\|_2^2/4+\tau$ and the strong convexity parameter is $\mu = \tau$.
-We solve this problem using several algorithms: \begin{itemize} \item Fixed-step gradient method for smooth strongly convex functions \citep[Th.\,2.1.15]{Nest03a} with iterations
+where $Z=[\xi_1,...,\xi_m]^T\in\reals^{m\times n}$ is the design matrix and $y$ is a $\{-1,1\}^m$ vector of labels.
+The Lipschitz constant of the logistic regression is $L = \|Z\|_2^2/4+\tau$ and the strong convexity parameter is $\mu = \tau$.
+We solve this problem using several algorithms. \begin{itemize}\itemsep +1ex \item Fixed-step gradient method for smooth strongly convex functions \citep[Th.\,2.1.15]{Nest03a}